munificent/craftinginterpreters/book/scanning-on-demand.md

 <aside name="convert">

-Doing the lexeme to value conversion in the compiler does introduce some redundancy.
+Doing the lexeme-to-value conversion in the compiler does introduce some redundancy.
 The work to scan a number literal is awfully similar to the work required to convert a sequence of digit characters to a number value.
-But there isn't *that* much redundancy, it isn't in anything performance-critical, and it keeps our scanner simpler.
+But there isn't *that* much redundancy, it isn't in anything performance critical, and it keeps our scanner simpler.

 </aside>